urbit/urbit.org-reloaded/content/grants/2023/elm.md

  - Good documentation for resulting the package + a set of tutorials that cover some tricky bits.
  - A git repo with all of the boilerplate required to communicate with Urbit.
 This repo is intended to be used by ASL students to bootstrap their project frontend.

-## Milestone 4: SSS
+## Milestone 4: State replication

 Reward: 1 star

-Deliverables: An Elm airlock library that supports Solid-state subscriptions.
+Deliverables: A library file for %gall agents to facilitate automatic arbitrary state diffing and publication of the diffs.
+Airlock functionality to reconcile the published state diff and preset the user of the library with the current state of the %gall agent.

 ## Bonus